alyssonbruno/alyssonbruno/README.md

 - 👋 Hi, I’m Alysson Bruno, Husband, Father, Programmer, Professor, Research and Student.
-- 👀 I’m interested in Science, Programming, Data Vizualization, and more thinks like this others one.
+- 👀 I’m interested in Education, Chatbots with LLM IA, Science, Programming, Data Vizualization, and more thinks like this others one.
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I like Anime, Books and Draw
-- 📫 How to reach me @alyssonbruno in Twitter, Linkedin and here
+- 📫 How to reach me? @alyssonbruno or @ab78cc in many social medias like here

 <!---
 alyssonbruno/alyssonbruno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.